-We are a group of volunteers dedicated to increasing the tree canopy cover of Bristol.
+We are a group of volunteers dedicated to protecting and increasing the tree canopy cover of Bristol’s urban forest.

 Why?
 Because tree cover brings so many benefits to an urban environment: a shared amenity, public health, economic growth, reduced pollution and flooding, wildlife, food and a better sense of well-being.

 - Provide a forum to encourage community engagement in Bristol’s urban tree management decisions.

 - Promote the importance and value of Bristol’s urban trees.

 - Work to increase tree canopy cover in Bristol through better protection of existing trees and planting new ones.

 - protect and enhance our urban trees in streets, parks, gardens and all open spaces.

 - encourage Bristol City Council (BCC) to ensure the replacement of trees that have been (and continue to be) removed.